ilEnzio/ilEnzio.github.io/_posts/2020-8-26-bits-over-boyfriends.md

 ### Stuck in the Middle with...Metrics

-Initially I determined that the raw data and target vector indicated a regression problem, after all I was trying to predict revenue - a continuous variable - for a stream session.
-However after consideration I decided that presenting the solution as classification would be more palatable, and increase relevance for stake holders.
+Initially I determined that the raw data and target vector indicated a regression task, after all I was trying to predict revenue - a continuous variable - for a stream session.
+However, after consideration I decided that framing the solution as classification would be more palatable, and increase relevance for stake holders.
 In other words, rather than return a number figure it might be better to return a result that could scale with the relative success of the streamer, indicating whether given conditions would result in an upper percentile revenue session = “worth the grind”, or a lower percentile revenue session = “not worth the grind.”
 At any rate there was certainly nothing stopping me from training one of each type of model.
 My Baseline metrics were as follows:

-**Regression Baseline Metrics:
+**Regression Baseline Metrics:**
 MAE : $24.54

-**Classification Baseline Metrics:
+**Classification Baseline Metrics:**
 Majority Classifier/Accuracy : 33.6%

 I decided on a Ridge Regression model and Decision Tree Classifier.
 I forked my Feature Matrix, and used the appropriate version of the Target Vector to train and fit each model.
 After a little tuning our model produced some results...